TrueBitFoundation/truebit-os/README.md

 One can use this file for reference to build from source as an alternative to the instructions below.

 To get started, use `tmux` to have several windows.
-New windows can be made with "Ctrl-b c."
+New windows can be made with `ctrl-b c`.
+Use `ctrl-b <num>` to switch between windows.
 Alternatively, to split plane horizontally, use `ctrl+b "` and to split plane vertically `ctrl-b %`.
 Shift between windows with `ctrl+b` followed by a cursor key.

 In the first window, run `ipfs daemon`